-Our physical box office will be closed as we assess what other measures we can make to be responsive to the ongoing crisis.
-Our staff will be available by phone (617-585-5678) or email (firstname.lastname@example.org) to help you.
+Our Box Office is operating remotely as we continue to respond to the ongoing crisis.
+Our staff will be available by phone (617-585-5678) or email (email@example.com) to help you.

 To say the least, these are unusual times, and we’ve appreciated every conversation we’ve had in person, on the phone, and by email.
 A number of you have elected to make donations to the theatre rather than accept refunds for your unused tickets, and for this, we are eternally grateful